 Growth in Medicaid MCO Enrollment during the COVID-19 Pandemic

-This data note looks at state Medicaid managed care enrollment data through December 2020 to assess the impact of the COVID-19 pandemic and economic crisis on Medicaid enrollment.
-Data collected for 28 states show the rate of Medicaid managed care enrollment growth increased to 15.2% from March 2020 through December 2020 (Figure 1).
-The rate accelerated from the 11.3% reported for 30 states from March 2020 through September 2020 and reversed trends from March 2019 to March 2020 when aggregate growth declined.
-These trends mirror national enrollment trends that show enrollment growth has been accelerating post-pandemic.
-Rising unemployment (and loss of employer sponsored insurance) as well as the “maintenance of eligibility” (MOE) requirements tied to a 6.2 percentage point increase in the federal match rate (FMAP) authorized by the Families First Coronavirus Response Act (FFCRA) – which prevents states from disenrolling Medicaid beneficiaries if they accept the additional federal funding — are likely contributing to enrollment increases/growth across states.
+This data note looks at state Medicaid managed care enrollment data through March 2021 to assess the impact of the COVID-19 pandemic and economic crisis on Medicaid enrollment.
+Data collected for 29 states show that the rate of Medicaid managed care enrollment growth was 18.8% when comparing managed care enrollment from March 2020 through March 2021 (Figure 1).
+The rate accelerated compared to March 2020 through September 2020 and reversed the trend seen from March 2019 to March 2020 when aggregate growth declined.
+Recent trends mirror national enrollment trends that show enrollment growth has been accelerating since the start of the pandemic.
+Enrollment growth is primarily attributable to the economic downturn as well as the “maintenance of eligibility” (MOE) requirements tied to a 6.2 percentage point increase in the federal match rate (FMAP) authorized by the Families First Coronavirus Response Act (FFCRA) – which prevents states from disenrolling Medicaid beneficiaries if they accept the additional federal funding.

 Why are recent state MCO enrollment data an important indicator?
-Preliminary national Medicaid and CHIP enrollment data collected by the Centers for Medicare and Medicaid Services (CMS) is lagged and currently available through September 2020.
-These data show an increase in Medicaid and CHIP enrollment of 6.1 million or 8.6% from February through September.
+Preliminary national Medicaid and CHIP enrollment data collected by the Centers for Medicare and Medicaid Services (CMS) is lagged and currently available through January 2021.
+These data show an increase in Medicaid and CHIP enrollment of 9.3 million or 13.1% from February 2020 through January 2021.
 Our KFF Medicaid Managed Care Tracker tracks Medicaid enrollment in comprehensive Medicaid managed care organizations (MCOs) for all states that make these data publicly available.
-These data are updated in our tracker annually with March enrollment data, but given changes related to the pandemic we updated the tracker with available enrollment for December 2020 to provide a more current look at enrollment trends.
+These data are updated in our tracker annually with March enrollment data, but given changes related to the pandemic we have updated the tracker more frequently to provide a more current look at enrollment trends.

 These data are informative as more than two-thirds of beneficiaries nationally receive most or all of their care through risk-based MCOs and almost two-thirds of states that contract with MCOs enroll 75% or more of their Medicaid beneficiaries in MCOs.
 Children and nonelderly adults are groups more likely to be affected by changes in the economy and are also more likely to be enrolled in Medicaid MCOs.
-Increased enrollment in MCOs is directly tied to spending without immediate regard to utilization of care – which has generally decreased during the pandemic for non-urgent care – since states make upfront capitation payments to MCOs to provide access to a range of services.
-Thus, analyzing growth in Medicaid MCO enrollment specifically is valuable beyond signaling broader trends in Medicaid enrollment.
+Increased enrollment in MCOs is directly tied to spending without immediate regard to utilization of care.
+While utilization may be rebounding, it decreased during the pandemic for non-urgent care.
+However, since states make upfront capitation payments to MCOs to provide access to a range of services, analyzing growth in Medicaid MCO enrollment specifically is valuable beyond signaling broader trends in Medicaid enrollment.

-Parent firms, firms that own Medicaid MCOs in two or more states, saw large increases in both enrollment and market share.
+Parent firms, firms that own Medicaid MCOs in two or more states, have seen large increases in both enrollment and market share.
 As of July 2018 (the latest period with national data) six parent firms – UnitedHealth Group, Centene, Anthem, Molina, Aetna, and WellCare – accounted for over 47% of all Medicaid MCO enrollment.
 In November 2018, Aetna was acquired by CVS and in 2020, WellCare was acquired by Centene.
-Now five parent firms dominate the market with a similar overall share of market enrollment.
-From March 2020 to December 2020, overall Medicaid MCO enrollment increased by around 7 million enrollees of which the five parent firms accounted for about 55%, a bit above their overall market share (Figure 3).
+From March 2020 to March 2021, overall Medicaid MCO enrollment increased by around 8.3 million enrollees of which the five parent firms accounted for almost 60% (Figure 3).

 AR, NH, NJ, RI, and UT did not report any data for any time periods.

 Aggregate growth rates were calculated using states that reported in both periods.
 From March 2019 – March 2020, 32 states reported in both periods.
-From March 2020 – May 2020, 27 states reported in both periods.
-From March 2020 – September 2020, 30 states reported in both periods.
-From March – December 2020, 28 states reported in both periods.
+From March 2020 – September 2020, 32 states reported in both periods.
+From March – March 2021, 29 states reported in both periods.

 SOURCES: KFF analysis of state Medicaid managed care enrollment reports.